Save Emails as PDF or Images

 • Outlook Template (OFT)

-Surprisingly, saving emails as PDF isn't available.
+Surprisingly, saving emails as PDF isn't available in Outlook.
 There is no option to convert an email straight to commonly used PDF format in Microsoft Outlook 2013, 2016, 2019, or Outlook for Microsoft 365.

 Therefore, you'll need a third-party email-to-PDF converter for this task.
 Besides, if you have many emails to convert, it can be very time-consuming.
 In this case, it is a good idea to use batch conversion software such as DocuFreezer.